TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Radio/README.md

 ### Frequencies By Region

-When selecting radio devices, here are frequency ranges that are most likely *legal to use*:
+Before you purchase *radio devices* and breakout boards, this are frequency ranges most likely to be *legal* in your region:

 | Region  | Frequency (MHz)  |
 | --- | --- |